-3) the court of first instance whose jurisdiction covers the place of residence of the defendant (a county court).
+- the court of first instance whose jurisdiction covers the place of residence of the respondent (a county court (maakohus)).

-An application for the annulment of marriage should be filed with the court of first instance (county court) of the place of residence of the defendant.
+An application for the annulment of marriage should be filed with the court of first instance (county court) of the place of residence of the respondent.

 A divorce is granted by a notary on the basis of a joint personal written application by the spouses.
 Divorce applications should be accompanied by a document certifying the marriage.
 If a spouse is unable for good reasons to appear personally at the notary’s office in order to submit the joint application, he or she may submit a separate application that has been certified by a notary.
 Documents in a foreign language should be submitted to a registry office with a translation certified by a notary, consular official or sworn translator.
 Any document certifying marriage that has been issued in a foreign country must be legalised or bear an apostille, unless otherwise provided for in an international agreement.

-In the statement of claim, the name of the court should be indicated, as should the personal details of the petitioner and the defendant (spouses) and of their joint minor children.
+In the statement of claim, the name of the court should be indicated, as should the personal details of the claimant and the respondent (spouses) and of their joint minor children.
 It should also be indicated who will provide for the children’s maintenance and raise them and with whom the children will live; the statement of claim should also contain a proposal regarding the future arrangement of parental rights and child-raising.
-In addition, the factual circumstances that constitute the basis for the action should also be indicated; the plaintiff should also list and present any evidence that they may possess.
+In addition, the factual circumstances that constitute the basis for the action should also be indicated; the claimant should also list and present any evidence that they may possess.

-In addition to the above, if joint property is divided the composition and location of the property should be indicated in the statement of claim, the value of all the plaintiff’s belongings should be determined and a proposal should be made for the division of the joint property.
+In addition to the above, if joint property is divided, the composition and location of the property should be indicated in the statement of claim, the value of all the claimant’s belongings should be determined and a proposal should be made for the division of the joint property.
 If the spouses have signed a marital property agreement, this should be appended to the statement of claim.

 12 Can I obtain legal aid to cover the costs of the procedure?